FRCTeam3543/Robot-2018-2019/README.md

+# Robot-2018-2019
-# Robot 2019 - C4 Robotics, Arnprior District High School
+## C4 Robotics, Arnprior District High School

 ** !!!
-DRAFT AND NOT TESTED YET !!! **
+DRAFT DOCUMENT !!! **

-This is prototype code for the 2019 robot, based in Java, same as in recent years.
-It's layout follows the 2019 Visual Studio Code project format described here: https://wpilib.screenstepslive.com/s/currentCS/m/79833 .
+This repo contains much (but not all, yet) of the code from the 2017-2018 robot, but with the source layout following the 2019 Visual Studio Code project format described here: https://wpilib.screenstepslive.com/s/currentCS/m/79833 .
 That page also has the latest download links and installation instructions for VS Code and the WPILib plugin.
 The plugin has all the java libraries for writing robot programs for the RoboRIO, the tools for deploying your code to the robot.
 It _doesn't_ contain the code for the CTRE Talon SRX motor controllers, which you can access here: http://www.ctr-electronics.com/talon-srx.html .

 A few key items:

-- our codebase this year is designed to be simple to learn.
+- our codebase this year is reorganized to be simpler to learn for the new coders on the team.
 The robot is defined in a few key files, almost all `team3543.robot` (folder `src/main/java/team3453/robot/`).
-- a few of the more rigorous Java idioms and constructs are avoided, to make things feel more like the Arduino sketch programming you're learning in the course.
+- a few of the more rigorous Java idioms and constructs are avoided, to make things feel more like the Arduino sketch programming you're learning in the robotics course.

 ## Rules for coding